 Airil B. Grefalda was a scholar until she earned her Bachelor of Technology Major in Food Service Management degree from the Sorsogon State University.
 After graduation, she served as Accounts Payable and Receivables Assistant at the Raffles and Fairmont Hotel Makati, where she also accomplished her Internship.
 Her internship was the first ever from the Sorsogon province to get accepted by the prestigious hotel.
 Airil is always passionate and seeks efficiency in her work and personal endeavors which she is excited to do as she joins the PRLS as administrative staff.
 She takes working in a new area as both a challenge and a learning opportunity.

 Administrative Aide of the Policy Research and Legal Services

 Musthafa Mazhar P. Ali is a recipient of Mangudadatu’s Mag-PEACE scholarship for the earned bachelor’s degree in Business Administration major in Marketing (2013-17, Cotabato City State Polytechnic College).
 He worked as Administrative Aide I at the Department of Public Works and Highways (DPWH) Region XII CCDEO (2020-2021) and as Election Assistant at the Commission on Elections in the Province of Talayan, Datu Anggal, Maguindanao.

-Please take note that the PRLS Manual of Operations, Targets, and contextualized Code of Conduct will be uploaded here soon.
+Please take note that the PRLS Targets and contextualized Code of Conduct will be uploaded here soon.